-Bits Title Function ⟨ 7⟩ Receiver Done Secondary This bit is set after the synchronous interface has received a message.
-Since the DMF32 has some on-board buffering, the receiver done secondary bit may be set while the DMF32 still contains characters to be direct memory accessed.
-However, if the receiver interrupt enable bit is set, an interrupt to the receive vector is posted only after all the characters have been direct memory accessed to main memory.
-This bit is read-only and is cleared by loading the secondary receive character count register bits (13:0).
-A Master Reset or INIT sets this bit. ⟨8⟩ Internal Loop Bit (8) generates a local loop for use in maintenance testing (refer to Table 4-6).
+Bits Title Function ⟨13⟩ Primary/ Secondary Station For SDLC and HDLC protocol: When bit (13) is clear, the synchronous interface acts as primary station.
+If this bit is set, the synchronous interface acts as a secondary station.
+For DDCMP protocol: When bit $\langle 13 \rangle$ is clear, the synchronous interface acts as a control station.
+If this bit is set, the synchronous interface acts as a tributary station.
+This bit is read/write and is cleared by a Master Reset or INIT.
+(14) Receive Error Bit (14) is the inclusive OR of all the error bits in the receiver error register.
+Setting the receive error bit clears the receive enable bit, and also causes an interrupt to the receive vector if the receive interrupt enable bit is set.
+This bit is read-only and is cleared by a Master Reset, an INIT, or by reading receiver error register (indirect register [1] bits (7:0)). ⟨15⟩ Receiver Done Primary This bit is set after the synchronous interface has received a message.
+Since the DMF32 has some on-board buffering, the receiver done primary bit may be set while the DMF32 still contains characters to be direct memory accessed.
+However, if the receiver interrupt enable bit is set, an interrupt to the receive vector is posted only after all the characters have been direct memory accessed to main memory. · This bit is read-only and is cleared by loading the primary receive character count register (primary receive character count bits (13:0)).
+A Master Reset or INIT sets this bit.